 The Rockefeller University has a tradition of giving back to the community through education initiatives for New York area students and teachers.
-In addition to our many RockEdu Science Outreach programs, we also host Talking Science, an annual event for high school students.
+Talking Science (grades 9–12) and Science Saturday (grades K–8) are presented by RockEDU Science Outreach.

 Talking Science grew out of the Holiday Lecture on Science series, which was established in 1959 by Alfred E. Mirsky, a biochemist and Rockefeller University librarian.
 Dr. Mirsky modeled the lectures on a popular series of science talks for children pioneered in London in 1826 by Michael Faraday, who is considered to be one of the greatest experimenters in the history of science.

-This annual event, now in its 58th year, is designed to engage students – through interactive lectures and demonstrations – in an area of current research being conducted at the University.
-Led by members of Rockefeller’s world-class faculty, Talking Science attracts over 400 high school students and their teachers from across the tri-state area.
+This annual event, now in its 63rd year, is designed to engage students – through interactive lectures and demonstrations – in an area of current research being conducted at the university.
+Led by members of Rockefeller’s world-class faculty, Talking Science offers a unique, educational experience to hundreds of high school students and their teachers from across the tri-state area.

 For its support of this program, Rockefeller University gratefully acknowledges:

 The Andreas C. Dracopoulous Family Science and Society Initiative